dcunited001/dcunited001.github.io/_drafts/virtually-rifted-yet-prodigiously-gifted.md

 #### transformations on identical spaces

-in local interactions in a virtual space, objects within that space can be transformed to appear to each person to morph into a new object. so, you could transform a pencil into a blowgun and then the pencil adopts the functionality of that object. or you can turn a book
+In local interactions in a virtual space, objects within that space can be transformed to appear to each person to morph into a new object. so, you could transform a pencil into a blowgun and then the pencil adopts the functionality of that object. or you can turn a book